malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 There are many overlaps between the theory presented here and those of others mentioned above.
 In particular, my theory can be seen as an application of AST and HOT Theory, and I suspect that it is fully compatible with IIT.
 However, I believe my theory provides a much broader, more complete, and more concrete account than the abstract notions posited by those theories.

-I shall first present an outline of the theory in its entirety, followed separately by the rationale that forms its background.
-I shall follow this up with a discussion of the most significant remaining open questions, and conclude by summarising where I think this theory is useful for future directions of research.

 # Theory Overview

+This chapter presents an outline of the theory in its entirety, but with minimal reference to how these conclusions were reached.
+It is followed separately by a chapter devoted to the rationale that forms its background.

-I posit that the architectural structures and computional mechanims that I shall explain shortly are the basis for consciousness in humans, and that they may be sufficient to produce consciousness in any system that contains these structures and mechanisms.
+I posit that the architectural structures and computational mechanisms that I shall explain shortly are the basis for consciousness in humans, and that they may be sufficient to produce consciousness in any system that contains these structures and mechanisms.
 This includes biological organisms such as humans, and other mammals, and likely in other biological forms too).
 It would also apply to artificial organisms and systems, including virtual ones (ie: simulated in a computer).

 I shall use the human mind as the primary example, but I am focused on providing a theoretical fundamental architecture of consciousness that applies irrespective of whether it is realized in the form of a human biological consciousness, an artificial consciousness simulated on a computer, or some alien mechanical consciousness.

-But first, what do I mean by the use of the word 'consciousness' and of its derivative, 'conscious'?
+But first, what do I mean by the use of the word _consciousness_ and of its derivative, _conscious_?

 In simple terms, I am referring to the internal subjective awareness of self that is lost during sleep and regained upon waking [citation].
 But even that is vague.
 Which aspects of subjective awareness are included in the term?
 Which of the various things that we can be aware of should be considered as a core component of consciousness?
 Which components can be expected to exist in any form of consciousness, and which components would we argue to negate the existence of consciousness if they were not present?

-Approximately, I view a minimal consciousness as having the following characteristics:
+I view a minimal consciousness as having the following characteristics:
 * awareness of senses (*)
 * awareness of thought
 * able to elicit some sort of action as output (*)